 Competition Guide

-All competitors will receive a bag ticket if they wish to leave a bag at the starting line.
-The bags can then be picked up near the finish line.
+All competitors will receive a drop bag ticket if they wish to leave a bag at the starting line.
+The bags can be retrieved near the finish line.

 Competitors in Gyðjan will also receive a “drop-bag” ticket that they will place on the bag that will go to Kjarnaskógur.
 Remember to mark that ticket with the competitor’s number.
 That bag will also be left at the starting line.

-Delivery of gloves takes place at the 66°Norður store at Skipagata 6.
+Delivery of bibs takes place at the 66°Norður store at Skipagata 6.

 Thursday, July 31st 2:00 PM-6:00 PM